Photo by Marvin Meyer on Unsplash

 We need a world in which technology is developed to serve the needs of people and societies first.
 To do this, we must broaden the group of people involved in the creation process, and to this end prepare a wider group who can bring their own areas of domain expertise to the table.
 Digital Technology Literacy is one way to make this happen.

-As with other forms of literacy there are underlying skills, knowledge, and activities on which learners build ability.
-For reading these might be phonics, vocabulary, and practice.
-This is also true of technology.
-Before you can manipulate data, leverage digital tools, or contribute substantially to the conversation about objectives, you must first learn the fundamentals.
-But what are the digital fundamental equivalents of vocabulary and phonics?
+Like other forms of literacy, developing proficiency in technology requires foundational skills, knowledge, and activities.
+In reading, for example, learners build their ability through phonics, vocabulary, and practice.
+The same is true for technology.
+Before you can manipulate data, use digital tools effectively, or contribute meaningfully to discussions about goals, you must first master the basics.
+But what are the digital equivalents of phonics and vocabulary?

 Learning Digital Technology Literacy Requires: